vim-autoformat/vim-autoformat/README.md

 For Ubuntu type `sudo apt-get install tidy` in a terminal.

 * `rbeautify` for __Ruby__.
-It is shipped with `rbeautify`, which can be installed by running `gem install ruby-beautify`.
+It is shipped with `ruby-beautify`, which can be installed by running `gem install ruby-beautify`.
 Note that compatible `ruby-beautify-0.94.0` or higher version.
 Here is the link to the repository: https://github.com/erniebrodeur/ruby-beautify